What are the best Japanese Souvenirs to buy?

 - Price: The price of a Tenugui scarf is also quite low, starting from 100 to 1000 yen

 If you love Japanese clothing, the Hanten Kimono jacket is an excellent addition to your wardrobe.

 Made from fine quality cotton padding, this kimono-style jacket is a beautiful souvenir from Japan you can wear during cold days.

 These winter coats are stylish and easy to mix with jeans and a simple top.

 Entering Japanese shops and restaurants, you can notice the beautiful Noren curtains hanging at the doorway.
 These curtains traditionally indicate the types of establishment, logos, and names.

-With a gentle design, Japanese Noren curtains are like a half-closed door, both used as a partition to divide the space while creating a comfortable feeling.
+With a gentle design, Japanese Noren curtains are like a half-closed door.
+Both are used as a partition to divide the space while creating a comfortable feeling.

-With these features, Noren is a great decoration for your own home.
-It’s pretty to look at and guard your living spaces from smoke, dust, and smells, while ensuring the air in the room is better circulated.
+With these features, Noren is an excellent decoration for your own home.
+It’s pretty to look at and guard your living spaces against smoke, dust, and smells while ensuring the air in the room is better circulated.